mitchdz/IntroToBash/docs/05-ARRAYS.md

 dir4
 ```

-You can list all values in an array with the special character `*`
+List all values in an array with the special character `*`

 ```bash
 $ echo ${directories[*]}
 dir1 dir2 dir3 dir4
 ```

-You can find the number of characters with the `#` operator
+Find the number of elements with the `#` operator

 ```bash
 $ echo ${#directories[*]}